JUMPN Price Hits $11.19 on Major Exchanges (JST)

-JUMPN (JST) traded flat against the dollar during the one day period ending at 16:00 PM E.T. on May 14th.
-One JUMPN token can currently be bought for about $11.19 or 0.00056964 BTC on major exchanges.
-JUMPN has a market capitalization of $1,118.53 billion and $0.26 worth of JUMPN was traded on exchanges in the last day.
-During the last seven days, JUMPN has traded 1.7% higher against the dollar.
+JUMPN (JST) traded flat against the U.S. dollar during the 1-day period ending at 10:00 AM E.T. on May 21st.
+One JUMPN token can now be bought for $11.19 or 0.00056964 BTC on major cryptocurrency exchanges.
+Over the last week, JUMPN has traded 1.7% higher against the U.S. dollar.
+JUMPN has a market cap of $1,118.53 billion and approximately $0.26 worth of JUMPN was traded on exchanges in the last day.

 - Zoo Token (ZOOT) traded 2.2% lower against the dollar and now trades at $0.0652 or 0.00000239 BTC.